Spherical Principal Curves: Enhancement of Principal Circle for Initialization

 \subsection{Principal Geodesic and Principal Circle}

-The principal curve algorithm of Hastie and Stuetzle (1989) uses the first principal component as the initial curve, which is easily calculated by singular value decomposition (SVD) of the data matrix in Euclidean space.
-Along with this line, the proposed principal curve algorithm in Section 4 requires an initial curve.

-Principal geodesic analysis (PGA) by Fletcher et al. (2004) can be considered as a generalization of PCA, which performs dimension reduction of data on the Cartesian product of simple manifolds.
-For this purpose, Fletcher et al. (2004) projected each manifold component of data onto the tangent space at the intrinsic mean of each component.
-As a result of the tangent space approximation of each component, the given data are approximated by points on Euclidean space; thus, by applying PCA, the dimension reduction can be performed through the inverse process of the tangent projection.
-For a spherical case, they particularly perform tangent space projection using an inverse exponential map, which is called as {\it log map}.
-The log map at (0,0,1) of the unit sphere centered at the origin of $\mathbb{R}^3$ is given by Fletcher et al. (2004) as
+The principal curve algorithm of \cite{Hastie} uses the first principal component as the initial curve, which is easily calculated by singular value decomposition (SVD) of the data matrix in Euclidean space.
+Along with this line, the proposed principal curve algorithm in \Cref{proposed} requires an initial curve.
+The principal geodesic analysis (PGA) by \cite{Fletcher2004} can be considered as a generalization of PCA that performs dimension reduction of data on the Cartesian product of simple manifolds, such as $\mathbb{R}^3$, $S^2$, and $\mathbb{R}_+$.
+To this end, \cite{Fletcher2004} projected each manifold component of the data into a tangent space at the intrinsic mean of each component.
+As a result of the tangent space approximation of each component, data are approximated by points in Euclidean space, so applying PCA allows dimension reduction to be performed through the inverse process of the tangent projection, \textit{i.e.} {\it exponential map} that preserves a distance and angle at a base point.
+For spherical cases, they mainly perform tangent space projection using an inverse exponential map, called {\it log map}.
+The explicit forms of exponential and log maps of $S^2$ are described in \cite{Fletcher2004, Jung2011} and \cite{Jung2012}.